Breaking Down Washington Redskins' Best, Worst Contracts

 Worst: Niles Paul, TE

-Niles Paul has enticing move skills as a joker-style tight end, as well as a useful niche on special teams.
+Niles Paul has enticing move skills as a joker-style tight end as well as a useful niche on special teams.
 However, his situational talents are a little overpaid on a contract set to dole out close to a $2 million cap hit in 2017.

-The numbers starts to look bigger once you factor in Paul's recent injury history, along with the glut of talent already available at his position.
+The numbers start to look bigger once you factor in Paul's recent injury history, along with the glut of talent already available at his position.
 His injuries include the ankle problem that laid Paul low at London's Wembley Stadium last season, ending the year for No. 84.

 Missing time is a problem for Paul if he expects to get reps at tight end.
-After all, the Redskins already have Jordan Reed and Vernon Davis as starters, while Derek Carrier is still around, and on cheaper money, even after Washington spent a fifth-round pick to draft Jeremy Sprinkle.
+After all, the Redskins already have Jordan Reed and Vernon Davis as starters, while Derek Carrier is still around—and on cheaper money—even after Washington spent a fifth-round pick to draft Jeremy Sprinkle.

-As CSNMid-Atlantic.com's JP Finlay put it, the Redskins are going to be paying out for Paul based on a pretty small recent sample size: "Paul is due nearly $2 million this fall and has played just eight games over the last two seasons."
+As CSN Mid-Atlantic's JP Finlay put it, the Redskins are going to be paying out for Paul based on a pretty small recent sample size: "Paul is due nearly $2 million this fall and has played just eight games over the last two seasons."

 It's a strange scenario, but one the Redskins don't need to indulge, given their plethora of talent at tight end.